KevinWochnik/KevinWochnik/README.md

 #### Front-end developer candidate

 ### Who Am I? :raising_hand_man:
 As you already know, my name is Kevin.
 I have a engineers degree in the field of energetics, but currently I'm a master's degree student in the field of production engineering.
 I recently started to be interested in programming :student:.
 My adventure with programming started in 2020, but then it was only by sheer curiosity.
 In 2021 I took programming seriously and started a really good Front-end course at udemy.
-Till this day I'm learning all the technologies required to became a good programmer and start working in a company.
+To the present day I'm learning all the technologies required to became a good programmer and start working in a company.
 ##### Here are some points, that help you better know me.

 ### What have I already learned (my skills) :book: